emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 # Security Considerations

+Resiliency is an implicit use case of energy efficiency management which comes with numerous security considerations :

    Controlling Power State and power supply of entities are considered highly sensitive actions, since they can significantly affect the operation of directly and indirectly connected devices.
-Therefore, all control actions addressed in Sections 6 and 8 must be sufficiently protected through authentication, authorization, and integrity protection mechanisms.
+Therefore, all control actions must be sufficiently protected through authentication, authorization, and integrity protection mechanisms.

-   Entities that are not sufficiently secure to operate directly on the public Internet do exist and can be a significant cause of risk, for example, if the remote control functions described in Sections 6 and 8 can be exercised on those devices from anywhere on the Internet.
+   Entities that are not sufficiently secure to operate directly on the public Internet do exist and can be a significant cause of risk, for example, if the remote control functions can be exercised on those devices from anywhere on the Internet.
-   The standard needs to provide means for dealing with such cases.
-One solution is providing means that allow the isolation of such devices, e.g., behind a sufficiently secured gateway.
-Another solution is to allow compliant implementations to disable sensitive functions, or to not implement such functions at all.

-   The monitoring of energy-related quantities of an entity as addressed in Sections 5 through 8 can be used to derive more information than just the received and provided energy; therefore, monitored data requires protection.
+   The monitoring of energy-related quantities of an entity as addressed can be used to derive more information than just the received and provided energy; therefore, monitored data requires protection.
 This protection includes authentication and authorization of entities requesting access to monitored data as well